datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 `@script`
-- %timeit doesn't just give us more information about the runtime of a given code block, it also gives us some handy functionality as well.
+- %timeit gives us some handy functionality as well.

-- We can specify the number of runs using the -r flag and the number of loops using the -n flag.
+- We can specify the number of runs using the -r flag and the number of loops using the -n flags seen here.

 - We can also run %timeit on a single line of code (called line magic) using one Percentage sign, or, we can run %timeit on multiple lines of code (called cell magic) using two Percentage sings.